 1/2 lemon (for the juice)

 1 teaspoon soy sauce or tamari

 Blend together the apple cider vinegar and maple syrup.
 Mix well.
 Then, add the remaining ingredients and mix well.
 Use this dressing for all kinds of salads, whether they are grain-based or simply greens.
-Add some fruit to increase the sweetness.
+If you like, add some fruit to increase the sweetness.

 Try adding in apple cider vinegar when making your own barbecue sauce, or use apple cider vinegar for your baking.
-Having apple cider vinegar in your pantry sure is useful!
+Having apple cider vinegar in your pantry can certainly be useful!

 How do you like to use your ACV?
 Give these dressings a try, and let us know what you think!

 (250) 385 1809